Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative Filtering: Algorithm

 {\bf Step 4: Computing the distances using $\Mpp$.} Let

 A heuristic for the distance would be

 For technical reasons that facilitate cleaner analysis, we use the following distance calculations.
-There are three deviations from the equation in \eqref{eq:dist_heur}.
+There are two deviations from the equation in \eqref{eq:dist_heur}.
 First we exclude $a = b$ from the summation.
 Second we exclude coordinates for $\alpha$ or $\beta$ that have been visited previously in $\cB_{u,2t}$ or $\cB_{v,2t}$.
-Third we threshold the inner summation by a quantity $\phi^2$ for $\phi = \lceil\frac{2\ln(n)}{\ln(1/pn)}\rceil $.
 Define distance as